Eyes Playing Tricks

 Many years later I was with my father volunteering at a ‘Toys for Tots’ campaign in the youth center.
 The volunteers were tasked with taking the participants around the room, whereby they picked out one toy for each child in their family.
 Doing this job made me feel very grownup, and on a mission, though I was all of about sixteen years old.
 As the line progressed I saw Lilly’s mama waiting for a turn, looking older than I remembered her.

 Still more years later I heard that one of Lilly’s uncles won the lottery – a big jackpot, but my source did not know whatever became of Lilly or where she lived.
 The news made me smile for the rest of the day.
 Since then, whenever I picture Lilly, I see her under perpetual sunshine, in a comfortable home with a swimming pool and acres of land for her children to run and play on.
 I have no hard evidence to substantiate this claim.
-It is all in my imagination which is, after all, the sanctuary where Lilly and I lived most of the time.
+It is all imagination, which was, after all, our sanctuary -Lilly and me.

 May Allah cover you in His unfathomable Love and Light, Lilly, wherever the sun rises on your mornings.